-(6) The Treaty of Niš [neess] forced Bulgarian Prime Minister Aleksandar Stamboliyski to crack down on the activities of IMRO, a group named for this country; IMRO captured and assassinated him.
-This country is officially recognized under the acronym FYROM due to a naming dispute with its southern neighbor.
+(9) In this modern-day country, Nikola Karev briefly led the breakaway Kruševo Republic against the Ottoman Empire.
+The Treaty of Niš [neess] forced Bulgarian Prime Minister Aleksandar Stamboliyski to crack down on the activities of IMRO, a group named for this country; IMRO captured and assassinated him.
+This country has been officially recognized under the acronym FYROM due to a naming dispute with its southern neighbor.
 For the point, name this southernmost of the former constituent countries of Yugoslavia, a country that shares its name with a region in Northern Greece.